durrantlab/molmoda-docs/docs/structures/loading/compounds/index.md

 ## Text

-Our computer-aided drug design platform provides the flexibility to import molecular structures not only from databases like PubChem but also directly from external files or through pasting text-based representations.
-This feature supports a variety of file formats and notation types, catering to the diverse needs of researchers in the field.
+You can also import molecular structures from text-based representations or files.
+This supports a variety of formats, including those used by other software in the drug discovery space.
+Access this option via `File` :material-arrow-right: `Import` :material-arrow-right: `Molecular Text` ([guided tour](https://molmoda.org/?tour=moltextplugin){:target="_blank"}).

 <figure markdown>
 ![](../../../img/structures/load-string.png){ alight=left height=300 }